-What are the arrangements for travel to school from September?
+What are the arrangements for travel to school?

-Please see our operational guidance and specific school travel frequently asked questions on arrangements from September.
+Please see our operational guidance and specific school travel frequently asked questions on arrangements.

 Decisions regarding the wearing of school uniforms are a matter for individual schools' governing bodies and you should contact your school if you have concerns.
-However, we would encourage all schools to return to their usual uniform policies in the autumn term.
+However, we would encourage all schools to return to their usual uniform policies.
 Uniform can play a valuable role in contributing to the ethos of a school and setting an appropriate tone.